paulbowler/paulbowler.github.io/source/_posts/2013-10-24-merging-maps-by-key-values-in-clojure.markdown

          {:name "Helen Pain", :meal :hot}])
 ```

-Combining maps using the 'merge' function seems the obvious place to start, but this will only merge sequences of maps, not
+Combining maps using the 'merge' function seems the obvious place to start, but this will only merge a sequence of maps, not
-sequences of sequences of maps.
+sequences of sequences of maps as we have here.

-Using a bit of hammock-driven thinking time and functinal decomposition, we can break a possible solution down to:
+Using a bit of hammock-driven thinking time and functional decomposition, we can break a possible solution down to:

 	1 Find all the unique values in :name across the databases
 	2 For each unique :name, get the maps containing that key/value pair from each database
 	3 Merge the maps into new maps
+	4 Combine into a single sequence

-To find the unique key values we can map the :key across all databases, then remove duplicates:
+To find the unique key values we can map the required :key across all databases, then remove duplicates:

 ``` clj Unique key-values across databases
 (defn unique-key-values [key colls] (distinct (flatten (map #(map key %) colls))))